Periosteal Osteophytes Formation in Cervical Spine

 • Extend between adjacent vertebral bodies, potentially fusing segments.

-• Characteristic of diffuse idiopathic skeletal hyperostosis (DISH) AAO-HNS Bulletin.
+• Characteristic of diffuse skeletal hyperostosis (DISH) AAO-HNS Bulletin.

 5. Membrane (Marginal) Osteophytes